 LLNL researchers predict the movement of radioactive isotopes above and below Earth’s surface, fostering long-term environmental stewardship.

 Plutonium is the most abundant and chemically complex anthropogenic actinide.
-Since the dawn of the nuclear era, the inventory of plutonium in our environment has increased dramatically as a result of nuclear weapons production and testing, nuclear accidents, and inadequate waste management practices.
-In addition to being highly toxic, plutonium has been shown to migrate in the environment—in soil, as well as in rivers, streams, and groundwater.
+Since the dawn of the nuclear era, the inventory of plutonium released in our environment has increased dramatically as a result of nuclear weapons production and testing, nuclear accidents, and inadequate waste management practices.
+In addition to being highly toxic and long-lived, plutonium has been shown to migrate in the environment—in soil, as well as in rivers, streams, and groundwater.

 Understanding actinide transport through field observations and experiments

-- Experiments provide quantitative data regarding the affinities, kinetics, and morphology of actinide associations with mineral surfaces, organic matter, and microbes.
+- Laboratory experiments provide quantitative data regarding the affinities and kinetics of actinide interactions with mineral surfaces, organic matter, and microbes.

 - Field observations provide direct evidence of the behavior of actinides in the environment at sites that represent diverse environmental challenges.